Pleurothotonus: Acute dystonia

 Acute dystonia nearly always develops a few weeks after a dopamine blocking agent/medication has begun or a substantial increase in antipsychotic dosage.
 An acute dystonic reaction consists of sustained, painful muscular spasms, producing twisting of the trunk/body and abnormal posture.
 The most frequent occurrences of these spasms have been reported in the neck, tongue, and jaw.
 Oculogyric crisis and opisthotonus are also very common.
 Acute effects of dopamine antagonists also include Parkinsons-like symptoms, manifested by bradykinesia, pin rolling tremor, and rigidity of the body.
 These movements may fluctuate over hours and temporarily dissipate in response to reassurance, and the individual episodes may last minutes to hours.
 Acute reactions are more common in older patients and females.
 The pathophysiology underlying these reactions is unknown, but the movements usually occur during the period when blood medication level is dropping.
 The acute syndromes which occur due to prolonged exposure to a dopamine antagonist are collectively termed extrapyramidal symptoms, EPS.

 Tardive dyskinesia

 Tardive dyskinesias are involuntary movements of the lips, tongue, face, trunk, and extremities which occur in patients with prolonged exposure to dopamine antagonists or antipsychotic medications.
 Clinical findings have provided evidence that adenosine, a major inhibitory neurotransmitter in the central nervous system, plays a role in the development of tardive dykinesias.
 Tardive dykinesias have also been associated with polymorphism in the dopamine receptor D2 gene, dopamine receptor D3 gene, dopamine transporter (DAT) gene, and manganese superoxide dismutase (MnSOD) gene.
 Tardive dyskinesias are chronic compared to acute dystonia, which occur in an episodic fashion.

+Importantly, non-Pisa tardive dyskinesia does not subside after reducing or stopping medication.

+Prevalence

+There are not clear diagnostic criteria for Pisa syndrome, making it difficult to accurately measure prevalence of the disease.
+Furthermore, the symptoms of Pisa syndrome are often overlooked or mistaken for other syndromes or conditions.
+Different studies from 1991 to 2023 have estimated the prevalence as low as 0.037% and as high as 15%, depending on the populations surveyed, with the highest prevalence being in patients with Parkinson's Disease who developed dopaminergic drug-induced Pisa syndrome.